GISSAL/ads-b/README.md

 *Description*

-The output of this tool includes waypoints/flights that meet certain characteristics typical of flights that should be omitted during further analyses.
-One example of this might be commerical airliner flights included in the parameter "Aircraft Operator Name(s)".
-The tool also automatically deletes suspect flights from the existing merged waypoint and flightline feature classes.
+The output of this tool includes waypoints/flights that meet certain characteristics typical of flights that should be omitted from further overflight analyses.
+One example of this might be commerical airliner flights included in the parameter *Aircraft Operator Name(s)*.
+The tool also automatically deletes suspect flights from the existing merged waypoint and flightline feature classes and creates "clean" versions of both.
+Key considerations when running this tool include:
-* For the parameter "Type Registrant Values", users should enter one or more comma-separated numeric values representing valid values from the "Type Registrant" field in the FAA Releasable Database (e.g., 5 = Government)
+* For the parameter *Type Registrant Values*, users should enter one or more comma-separated numeric values representing valid values from the *Type Registrant* field in the FAA Releasable Database (e.g., 5 = Government)
-* For the parameter "Sinuosity Values", users should enter a comma-separated minimum and maximum sinuosity value to select flightlines with less than the minimum or greater than the maximum for identifying suspect flights (e.g., 0.10, 0.99).
+* For the parameter *Sinuosity Values*, users should enter a comma-separated minimum and maximum sinuosity value to select flightlines with less than the minimum or greater than the maximum for identifying suspect flights (e.g., 0.10, 0.99).
-* For the parameter "Aircraft Operator Name(s), users should enter comma-separated values for aircraft operator names (e.g., AMERICAN AIRLINES INC, DELTA AIR LINES INC) to select specific operators of suspect flights.
+* For the parameter *Aircraft Operator Name(s)*, users should enter comma-separated values for aircraft operator names (e.g., AMERICAN AIRLINES INC, DELTA AIR LINES INC) to select specific operators of suspect flights.
 Note that operator names must exactly match those published in the FAA Releasable Database.

 ### Tool #5 - Summarize Waypoint Altitudes